awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-quicksight-dashboard.md

 ## Properties<a name="aws-resource-quicksight-dashboard-properties"></a>

 `AwsAccountId`  <a name="cfn-quicksight-dashboard-awsaccountid"></a>
-The ID of the AWS account; where you want to create the dashboard\.
+The ID of the AWS account where you want to create the dashboard\.
 *Required*: Yes
 *Type*: String
 *Minimum*: `12`